Exaii2/blender-creature-limb-drawer/README.md

 - RIGGING

-This tool only creates geometry.
+This tool only creates instanced geometry.
+Applying the modifiers of the control structure is recommended.
 You could use the skin modifier on the control structure with reduced vertices to create a base rig.

 # SUGGESTIONS AND FUTURE
 You can contact me in my discord (https://discord.gg/BJr6rT3Cer) for suggestions and troubleshooting.